YaxinHou/yaxinhou.github.io/_pages/about.md

 ### 📝Publications

 <span style="font-family:Arial; font-size:0.8em; text-align:justify;"> Papers are listed below, in descending order by year of submission before they are published, or year of publication.
 Generally, the codes of all the papers will be available.
-For the full list, please refer to <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=-0IuShsAAAAJ" style="color:#00308B;">my google scholar page</a>. </span>
+For the full list, please refer to my <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=-0IuShsAAAAJ" style="color:#00308B;">Google Scholar</a> page. </span>

 <ul style="margin-top: 0.1em; margin-bottom: 0.1em; font-family:Arial; font-size:0.9em;">